 Foundation subjects (including Geography, History, Art, Design Technology, Music and French) are taught within topic themes.
 English, Maths and Science are taught discretely and meaningful links are made whenever possible to topics.

 Children’s progress is closely monitored at Long Lawford Primary School so that we can provide the best possible opportunities and highest levels of support for all children.
-All assessment activities aim to ensure that the children are able to make excellent progress in their learning whilst taking into account the needs of individual children.
+All assessment activities aim to ensure that the children are able to make strong progress in their learning whilst taking into account the needs of individual children.

 When your child starts nursery, staff will informally monitor his/her development and keep detailed records.
 This information is shared with families and either transferred to the reception class or to the child’s new school.

-Year One phonic check
+Year One Phonics Check

 All children in Year 1 will participate in a phonics check.
 This assessment will be administered by Year 1 teachers in June.
 Results are included within the Year 1 end of term report.
 All phonics assessments are submitted to the Local Authority and the Department of Education.
 As a result of the COVID-19 pandemic, children in Year 2 that missed their Year 1 phonics check will undertake this check in the Autumn term.

 We believe that the ability to read is fundamental to a child's development as a learner, during their time at school and beyond.
 Reading is central to our ability to understand, interpret and communicate with each other and the world around us.
-Success in reading has a direct effect upon progress in all areas of the curriculum; therefore reading is given a high priority at Long Lawford Primary School, enabling the children to become enthusiastic, independent and reflective readers across a wide range and types of literature, including different text types and genres, books, posters, magazines, signs and newspapers.
+Success in reading has a direct effect upon progress in all areas of the curriculum; therefore, reading is given a high priority at Long Lawford Primary School, enabling children to become enthusiastic, independent and reflective readers across a wide range and types of literature, including different text types and genres, books, posters, magazines, signs and newspapers.